 Ame futte chi katamaru

-- Meaning: Adversity makes us strong.
-Equivalent: What doesn't kill makes you fat.
-What does not kill, strengthens;
+- Meaning: Adversity makes us stronger.
+Equivalent: What doesn’t kill you makes you stronger;

 馬鹿があって力行が引き立つ